 Even if your child is learning the new rules, he may have classmates who didn’t attend pre-kindergarten and don’t behave well.
 That’s when children can use a “peace table” or other ways to resolve conflicts, with help from their teacher.

-Pedro Joseph keeps a reading log of his work with Jaylan, a 6-year-old kindergartner at Village Academy in Delray Beach.
-“It’s improving his reading, and I can be there to encourage him,” says Joseph, who works at a golf course and a restaurant to support his three sons.
+Pedro Joseph kept a reading log when his son, Jaylan, attended kindergarten at Village Academy in Delray Beach.
+“It improved his reading, and I could be there to encourage him,” says Joseph, who has three sons.

 School transitions are not always about schoolwork.

-“Sometimes we solve problems,” says Rachelle Similus, 8, a second-grader at Village Academy.
+“Sometimes we solve problems,” Rachelle Similus said when she was a second-grader at Village Academy.
 When a boy in her class “started to say mean things about me, I told the teacher, and we went to the peace table.”

 This is when children may feel anxiety from the academic pressure of testing, Mortensen and Newell say.

 “Some children may be lethargic; others will throw up at school or be clingy,” Mortensen says.